 From our homes and workplaces to the wilds of the outdoors, engineering is everywhere!
 Create 3D objects just like a 3D printer and store a note to a friend “in the cloud”.
 Learn how to code a solution to a maze and how your artwork is sent over a mini internet.
 Locate a tagged wild animal using GPS and build a device to clean up ocean pollution.
 Our ingenuity knows no bounds as we invent new solutions and build a better world for all!

 There’s more to a piece of paper than what’s between the lines.
 Explore the cool properties and hidden science secrets of a simple sheet of paper.
 Build a tall tower, create a paper cup chariot, make a ‘surprise’ card for a special somebody, compare the surface areas of different shapes, and design a marble time tracker.
 You’ll never the see paper the same way again!

 Secret Agent Science

 Become a science detective who uncovers clues and follows great leads!
 Gather all the tools and knowledge needed to lift fingerprints, analyze handwriting, track footprints, and extract DNA.
-With your spy glass and cipher wheel, you can solve the world’s mysteries!
+With your sharpened skills, you can solve the world’s mysteries!

 Discover the science secrets behind your super hero’s special powers.
 Shazam… and you learn about potential and kinetic energy.
 Test your reaction time to see if you are Faster than a Speeding… Create a super hero who uses friction to climb Up, Up, and Away.
 Experiment with elasticity In a Single Bound and create a Bionic Ear to test your new-found hearing.
 Enjoy these super science adventures!